-This hillside canyon adjacent to Griffith Park with expansive views, a large leveled landscape and mature trees are what drew the owners to the property.
-The existing house however, possessed a handful of conditions that required attention: there were two kitchens, a motorized bathroom wall opened to the living room, built-in cabinets were built to fit outdated hi-fi equipment and a disorienting variety of polyurethaned woods.
+The existing house however, possessed several conditions that would need attention: two kitchens, a motorized bathroom wall opening to the living room, built-in cabinets outfitted with obsolete hi-fi equipment and interiors finished with a disorienting variety of polyurethaned woods.

 The original mid-century post & beam house was constructed in 1953.
 The adjacent land was purchased and joined in the 1990’s, which created a larger piece of property with two separate houses.
 In 2007 the two structures were combined into a single home, but the result left the house lacking synthesis.

-House renovations focused on two primary strategies: re-cladding the exterior and organizing the interior to take advantage of the large level garden and the views beyond the property.
+Our renovations focused on two applied strategies: re-cladding & insulating the exterior and completely reorganizing the interior to connect spaces directly to the impressive ficus bole, the level yard and the views beyond the property.

 Mike Jacobs, Sam Winward, Guillaume Lapointe, Zoe Goodman

 General Contractor: Hiteck Construction